eslint/archive-website/docs/developer-guide/contributing/pull-requests.md

 ### Step 2: Make your changes<a name="step2"></a>

-Make the changes to the code and tests and then commit to your branch:
+Make the changes to the code and tests, following the [code conventions](../code-conventions) as you go.
+Once you have finished, commit the changes to your branch:

 ```
 $ git add -A